ChainAgnostic/namespaces/solana/caip19.md

 ## Syntax

 After the CAIP-2 namespace+chainID, a slash defines an `asset_namespace` and an `asset_reference`.
-And since both fungible and non-fungible tokens can be identified using the mint account, we could use `spl-token` as the namespace and the address of the mint account as the reference.
+And since both fungible and non-fungible tokens can be identified using the mint account, we could use `token` as the namespace and the address of the mint account as the reference.

 ## Examples

 ```
 # One Solana Mainnet NFT：Pesky Penguins #398
-solana:4sGjMW1sUnHzSxGspuhpqLDx6wiyjNtZ/spl-token:Fz6LxeUg5qjesYX3BdmtTwyyzBtMxk644XiTqU5W3w9w
+solana:4sGjMW1sUnHzSxGspuhpqLDx6wiyjNtZ/token:Fz6LxeUg5qjesYX3BdmtTwyyzBtMxk644XiTqU5W3w9w

 # Solana Mainnet USDC
-solana:4sGjMW1sUnHzSxGspuhpqLDx6wiyjNtZ/spl-token:EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v
+solana:4sGjMW1sUnHzSxGspuhpqLDx6wiyjNtZ/token:EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v
 ```

 ## References